offthedial/site/src/pages/faq.md

 #### I have a suggestion/bug report for Off the Dial Bot.

-I'd love it if you made a Github Issue using [this link](https://github.com/LeptoFlare/offthedialbot/issues/new/choose).
+We'd love it if you made a Github Issue using [this link](https://github.com/LeptoFlare/offthedialbot/issues/new/choose).
 This lets us track all of the suggestions and reports permanently in one place, as opposed to the suggestions channel, where the messages can get easily lost.

 ## Definitions

 - **FA**: Free Agent, a player who is not **playing** on a team.
 - **Pools**: A group of entrants.
 Entrants in a pool will only play other entrants in the same pool.
-- **Round**: A group of sets in a bracket.
-  > _Ex: I lost in round 1 of winners, so now I’m in round 1 of losers._
-- **Set**: A group of games, there are multiple sets per round.
-Each set of the same round has different competitors and are usually played concurrently.
+- **Round**: A group of games, there are multiple sets per round.
+Each round has different competitors and are played concurrently.
 - **Game**: An actual in-game... game.
 - **Best of**: Number of games required to determine a winner of a set, once a comeback is impossible, the set it over.
   > _Ex: We don't play the last game, because I won the set already._